reiniervlinschoten/castoredc_api/README.md

 1. Instantiate the CastorStudy with your credentials, study ID and server url.
 2. Use the Study functions to start working with your database

+For exporting data: Data blinding is not supported yet by the API, so the requesting user is not allowed to have any roles within the study.

 ```python
 from castoredc_api import CastorStudy